apitable/apitable/docs/contribute/developer-guide.md

 ## How to contribute to translations?

-We have two ways to improve the translation of APITable:

-1. You can modify the markdown files in source code and create a PR directly
+You can modify the markdown files in the source code and create a PR directly to help us improve the translation of APITable.
-2. Join our [Crowdin](https://crowdin.com/project/apitablecom) to find the `strings` to modify

 Also, for the text of the UI, you can change the `strings` in code files directly, they are located at（Different languages correspond to different language files）: